Nartiang Durga Temple

-Nartiang Durga Temple is a 600-year-old temple located in the West Jaintia Hills district of Meghalaya in northeastern India.
-It is one of the 51 Shakti Peethas and is one of the holiest sites for devotees of the Shaktism sect of Hinduism.
+Nartiang Durga Temple is a Hindu temple located in the West Jaintia Hills district of Meghalaya in northeastern India.
+It is one of the 51 Shakta pithas and is one of the holiest sites for devotees of the Shaktism sect of Hinduism.
+It is 600-year old.
 The Hindus in the Jaintia Hills of Meghalaya believes that this temple is the permanent abode of Goddess Durga.
 The temple draws a large number of pilgrims from all over the country on occasion of Durga Puja.
 The Shakti of Nartiang Devi shrine is worshipped as Jayanti and the Bhairava as Kamadishwar.

+Close by, within walking distance, is the Shiva temple where one can see the remains of ancient cannons from the past inside the temple.
+At present there lies a Hindu temple in this vicinity and the priests who practice there are direct descendants of the original priests that came from Jaintiapur.

 Significance

-The Nartiang Devi Temple is believed to be a Shakti Peetha, one of the most revered shrines of Shaktism as Shakti Peethas are Holy abodes of Parashakti.
-The Shakti Peethas have originated from the mythology of Daksha yagna and Sati's self immolation Shiva carried the corpse of Sati Devi and 51 body parts of the corpse fell in the path He had wandered.
+The Nartiang Devi Temple is believed to be a Shakta pitha, one of the most revered shrines of Shaktism as Shakta pithas are Holy abodes of Parashakti.
+The Shakta pithas have originated from the mythology of Daksha yagna and Sati's self immolation Shiva carried the corpse of Sati Devi and 51 body parts of the corpse fell in the path He had wandered.
 Each temple has shrines for both Shakti as well as the corresponding male energy counterpart Kalabhairava.
 The "Shakti" of Nartiang Devi shrine is addressed as 'Jayanti' and the "Kalabhairava" as 'Kamadishwar'.
 It is believed that Sati Devi's left thigh had fallen there.

-History

 Devi's left thigh is believed to have fallen at Nartiang in the Jaintia Hills.
 Hence the Goddess is known as Jainteshwari.

+History

-The Jaintia king Jaso Manik (1606–1641) had married Lakshmi Narayana, the daughter of the Hindu Koch king Nara Narayana.
-It is believed that it was Lakshmi Narayana who had influenced the Jaintia Royalty to embrace Hinduism.
-King Dhan Manik had made Nartiang the summer capital of the Jaintia Kingdom about 600 years ago.
-One night, the goddess appeared to him in a dream and informed him of the significance of the place and asked him to build a temple in Her honour.
+Jaintia king King Dhan Manik (1596–1612) had made Nartiang the summer capital of the Jaintia Kingdom about 600 years ago.
+The Jaintia king Jaso Manik (1606–1641) married Lakshmi Narayana, the daughter of the Hindu Koch king Nara Narayana.
+It is believed that it was his wife Lakshmi Narayana who have influenced the Jaintia Royalty King Jaso Manik and his tribe to embrace Shakti sect of Hinduism as she herself was an ardent devotee of Goddess Durga.

+As per a legend, one night, the goddess appeared to Jaso Manik in a dream and informed him of the significance of the place and asked him to build a temple in Her honour.
 Following this, the Jainteshwari temple in Nartiang was established.
 The strategic location of the temple and presence of weapons like cannons suggests that the temple must have been part of a fort of the Jaintia Kings.